 Further information :You can find detailed information about the Deutschlandstipendium stipend at Nuremberg Tech and how to apply online.

-Target group: Students with demonstrated need at the Nuremberg Institute of Technology
+Target group: Students at the Ohm with need

 Requirements: